 For sellers, having a good product or service is not enough anymore – A good story is what sells now.

 Features and benefits flashing on the website and brochures do not get eyeballs any longer – An outcome is what buyers look for.

 A proven super hit sales pitch may still hit the iceberg – A customised, non-sale-sy, and value-adding pitch gets the due attention from buyers.

 Cold calling and traditional marketing approach mostly receive a cold response – Easily available information and targeted social media messaging comes to the rescue and enables getting past the gatekeeper.

 Starting with a quick scan of the rear-view mirror

-Before we draw the parallels between the newly paved paths of both the seller and the buyer, let’s take a quick look at the erstwhile foundation of this whole game, i.e. the former trails which both these entities followed till now.
+Before we draw the parallels between the newly paved paths of both the best database providers and the buyer, let’s take a quick look at the erstwhile foundation of this whole game, i.e. the former trails which both these entities followed till now.